Ryan Papenhuyzen: 2023

 Papenhuyzen missed the first twenty two rounds of the 2023 NRL season due to a shattered kneecap, returning on August 5 to play for the Sunshine Coast Falcons in Queensland cup.
 Papenhuyzen returned to first grade in round 26 of the 2023 NRL Season and scored his first try of the season in round 27.
-Papenhuyzen suffered a season ending fracture to his ankle while he was tackling the Brisbane Broncos Tom Flegler, he was caught in the tackle with fellow teammate Nelson Asofa-Solomona in Melbourne's 26-0 loss to Brisbane in week one of the finals.
+Papenhuyzen suffered a season ending fracture to his ankle while he was tackling the Brisbane Broncos Tom Flegler, he was caught in the tackle with teammate Nelson Asofa-Solomona in Melbourne's 26–0 loss to Brisbane in week one of the finals.
 Due to it being his second severe leg injury, many fans believed his career was over, however in the aftermath it was revealed that Papenhuyzen was expected to be cleared to play by the commencement of the following season.

 2024

-Papanhuyzen returned to the side in round 1, in which Melbourne defeated the Penrith Panthers 8-0.
+Papenhuyzen returned to the side in round 1, in which Melbourne defeated the Penrith Panthers 8–0.
 The side would go on to win all but one of their first 8 matches, leaving them in first place on the ladder.
-In their round 9 22-20 victory against the Gold Coast Titans, Papenhuyzen began limping after a routine tackle, which resulted in him leaving the field.
+In their round 9 22–20 victory against the Gold Coast Titans, Papenhuyzen began limping after a routine tackle, which resulted in him leaving the field.
 It was revealed the following day that Papenhuyzen had suffered a small fracture in his surgically repaired leg, which would leave him sidelined for four to six weeks.

 Papenhuyzen played a total of 20 matches for Melbourne in the 2024 NRL season including their grand final loss to Penrith.
-On 12 December, the Storm announced that Papenhuyzen had signed a one year extension with the club until the end of 2026.
+On 12 December, the Storm announced that Papenhuyzen had signed a one-year extension with the club until the end of 2026.

 2025

-In round 10 of the 2025 NRL season, Papenhuyzen scored four tries in Melbourne's 64-0 victory over the Wests Tigers.
+In round 10 of the 2025 NRL season, Papenhuyzen scored four tries in Melbourne's 64–0 victory over the Wests Tigers.
 Papenhuyzen played 21 games for Melbourne in the 2025 NRL season including their 26-22 2025 NRL Grand Final loss against Brisbane.

-On 30 October 2025, Papenhuyzen was released by Melbourne, with a year remaining on his contract.
+On 30 October 2025, Papenhuyzen was released by Melbourne, with a year remaining on his contract to pursue opportunities outside of the sport.
+In January 2026, during a podcast episode with Team Mates Jahrome Hughes and Cameron Munster, Papenhuyzen said that he was "practically retired" after suffering multiple head knocks in the 2025 Grand Final which 'rattled him a bit'.